The liver stands as one of the largest organs in the body, weighing 3.3 pounds. It performs many roles, including:

 When alcohol consumption is high, though, the liver cannot break down the substance quickly enough.
 This inability can lead to a build-up of acetaldehyde in the body and is one of many reasons that people suffer hangover effects after heavy alcohol intake.

-In other terms, drinking alcohol in large quantities, whether periodically or chronically can cause liver damage.
+In other terms, drinking alcohol in large quantities, whether periodically or chronically, can cause liver damage which can potentially lead to alcoholic liver disease.
 Extensive and chronic inflammation of the liver can result in three different types of liver disease:

 Fatty liver disease and alcoholic hepatitis are reversible.
 Alcoholic cirrhosis, however, is permanent and usually fatal.

-Alcohol use can also worsen medical conditions like the hepatitis C virus (HCV).
-When mixed, hepatitis C and alcohol may contribute to liver fibrosis (scarring) and/or other health risks.
+Alcohol use can also worsen medical conditions like viral hepatitis responsible for the hepatitis C virus (HCV).
+When mixed, hepatitis C and alcohol use may contribute to liver fibrosis (scarring) and/or other health risks.

 Hepatitis C is an inflammation of the liver caused by the hepatitis C virus.
 Unlike hepatitis A and hepatitis B, there is no current preventative vaccine available for the general population.
 There is treatment available, though.